-- 9 Licensees may register any person who has demonstrated the competence and commitment appropriate to one of the registration categories, provided they are licensed to register people in that registration category (EngTech, IEng, CEng, ICTTech).
+- Licensees may register any person who has demonstrated the competence and commitment appropriate to one of the registration categories, provided they are licensed to register people in that registration category.
 Under Bye-Law 6, registration in one category of the Register shall not preclude registration in any other category, provided this is with another Licensee. - 10 In exceptional circumstances an individual may hold more than one title with the same Licensee.
 Guidance about the exceptional circumstances is available.
-Applications from individuals who wish to hold full registered status in more than one category of the Register with the same Licensee must be considered individually by the Licensee. - 11 Competence and commitment will be developed through a combination of: - underpinning knowledge and understanding - professional development and experience.

-Acquisition of these elements, or parts of them, may be integrated or undertaken simultaneously.

-12 Licensees shall establish criteria and procedures for assessing applicants for registration.
-Each Licensee shall adopt its own standard of competence and commitment derived from and meeting that in UK-SPEC, which can be assessed objectively and which relate to the technologies and applications with which it is concerned.
+Applications from individuals who wish to hold final stage (i.e. not interim) registered status in more than one category of the Register with the same Licensee must be considered individually by the Licensee. - 11 Competence and commitment will be developed through a combination of: - underpinning knowledge and understanding; - professional development and experience.
+Acquisition of these elements, or parts of them, may be integrated or undertaken simultaneously. - 12 Licensees shall establish criteria and procedures for assessing applicants for registration.
+Each Licensee shall adopt its own standard of competence and commitment, derived from and meeting that in UK-SPEC, which can be assessed objectively and which relates to the technologies and applications with which it is concerned. - Proprietary Standards are standards developed by the Engineering Council, fully meeting UK-SPEC, such as sector-specific or specialist standards.
+Derived Standards may be developed by Licensees, based on and fully meeting UK-SPEC (or a proprietary Standard).
+All such Derived Standards shall be subject to authorisation by Quality Assurance Committee.
+Proprietary Standards and Derived Standards are collectively described as 'Recognised Standards'. - 14 Recognised Standards may make requirements of the assessment and revalidation of applicants, additional to those in UK-SPEC and these Regulations.
+Licensees' processes for assessing applicants for registration and revalidation shall comply with any such requirements.
+Further guidance is available.